zouan616/Airsim-ROS/Documentation/Example-mission/pacakge_delivery_dynamic.md

 or **-80 -100 5**, which is to far to the drone left behind.

+The task has two parts, first, the drone will fly to the coordinate given by you.
+Then, it will fly back to the start point.
+Think this as real life scenario, once the drone delivered the package we want it to fly back automatically.

 The ros graph of package delivery dynamic is here:
 ![Image of package delivery](https://github.com/zouan616/Airsim-ROS/blob/master/Documentation/General/package_delivery_ros.png)

+## Ending
+Once the terminal for package_delivery_dynamic.launch says **Delivered the package**, the mission is finished.
+If you do not end all the things in sequence, airsim may crash.
+To finish everything cleanly,
+1. Stop the simulation in Unreal

+2. Stop each terminal by ctrl-c